 IP Addresses Used in Spying

 This part of the Bill of Rights is so dear to American citizens that it is at the heart of the foundation of the United States and was made law in 1792.
 The law was created to restrain the government from barging into the privacy of its citizens without a just cause.
-In order for the government or police to invade the privacy of an American citizen, it requires a court order by a judge having proper jurisdiction.
+In order for the government or police to invade the privacy of an American citizen, a court order by a judge having proper jurisdiction is required.

-Edward Snowden, as a US governmental employee, directly participated in the massive spying on average citizens, without any legal court supervision.
-It was clearly a violation of the rights of those being spied on because they were not suspected of any crimes and there was no court order in place to authorize the invasion of privacy.
+Edward Snowden, as a US government employee, directly participated in the massive spying on average citizens without any legal court supervision.
+It was clearly a violation of the rights of those being spied on because they were not suspected of any crimes, and there was no court order in place to authorise the invasion of privacy.

-Under the Prism program, the NSA had a person’s IP address, photos or videos, their emails, tracked all their Internet activity and even had their mobile phone number (Facebook requests this for “security” purposes).
-Without any court ordered warrant, this information was collected and kept about targeted individuals and groups for up to ten years.
+Under the Prism program, the NSA tracked a person’s IP address, photos or videos, and emails, tracked all their Internet activity, and even had their mobile phone number (Facebook requests this for “security” purposes).
+Without any court-ordered warrant, this information about targeted individuals and groups was collected and kept for up to ten years.

-In order to obtain the exact physical location of any particular computer, ones need to gain access to the Internet Service Provider’s (ISP) records of its users.
+In order to obtain the exact physical location of any particular computer, one needs to gain access to the Internet Service Provider’s (ISP) records of its users.
 This information normally would need to be obtained by court order, except it is clearly obvious that government privacy intrusions did not need any court orders whatsoever.

 Finding out the IP Address of a Website